-“My husband encourages me to do courses to improve my career prospects but at the same time assures me that if at any time I don’t want to work he will work harder to earn more to support me.
+My husband encourages me to do courses to improve my career prospects but at the same time assures me that if at any time I don’t want to work he will work harder to earn more to support me.

-Krishna and Chandan
+- Krishna and Chandan

 We also see liberal husbands who are willing to cook and clean if the wife has to spend long hours at work.
 My husband is very supportive of my work.
-Also he suffers from no jealousy for he is open-minded enough to understand that it is natural if the wife happens to earn more.”
+Also, he suffers from no jealousy for he is open-minded enough to understand that it is natural if the wife happens to earn more.

-Babita and Aspy
+- Babita and Aspy

-However, it will take some time before the society accepts that a wife can earn more than her husband.
+However, it will take some time before society accepts that a wife can earn more than her husband.
 That requires an attitudinal shift.
-Probably the next generation will have no such qualms of accepting the fact that a wife can earn more than the husband.
+Probably the next generation will have no such qualms about accepting the fact that a wife can earn more than the husband.

 One should always have separate bank accounts There should be a tacit understanding that expenses and investments need to be shared in a proportional manner.
-Investments are necessary in joint as well as individual names.”
+Investments are necessary for joint as well as individual names.

-“We both make our own decisions, post hearing out the other one.
+We both make our own decisions, post-hearing out the other one.
 That is why we own our decisions.
 Once we come to a decision we work on a plan together to execute it.
 We are like a team, she is the planning kind and I am the executing type.
-It is about never having to say, ‘I told you so’, once a call is taken.”
+It is about never having to say, ‘I told you so’, once a call is taken.

 © Copyright Naaree.com